spiney199/Subclass-Selector/README.md

 + **DrawBoxForListElements** - If true, will draw collection elements in a BoxGroup-style box.
 Only affects the elements of collections.
 + **CustomTypeFilter** - A string resolved as a ValueResolver.
 Can be used to add extra filtering logic after all sub-types are generated.
 Provides a System.Type `$type` named value.
 Note that abstract types are already filtered.
 + **OnTypesSelected** - An action resolver that can be used to override how types are initialised and added to either fields or collections.
 Collections provide a $type named parameter and passing a collection of selected types, and fields have a $type named parameter and pass the selected type.

+# Installation
+This plugin can be installed by adding this package via a git URL: `https://github.com/spiney199/Subclass-Selector.git?path=Assets/Subclass-Selector/Subclass-Selector`